e-kwsm/openpbs/test/fw/doc/howtotest.rst

-Whenever possible consider making the test class inherit from PBSTestSuite, it is a generic setup and teardown class that delete all jobs and reservations, reverts PBS deamons configuration to defaults and ensures that there is at least one cpu to schedule work on.
+Whenever possible consider making the test class inherit from PBSTestSuite, it is a generic setup and teardown class that delete all jobs and reservations, reverts PBS daemons configuration to defaults and ensures that there is at least one cpu to schedule work on.

 How to mark a test as skipped